DanielBMarkham/Info-Ops/manuscript/chapter7.md

 4. Astronauts should travel in groups of no less than five at a time
 5. We will accept risk as part of our operating model

 That's a not a bad supplemental list.
 Take a look at #5.
 Everything else looks like **Business Abstract Supplemental**.
 It looks more like **Meta Abstract Supplemental**.
 Doh!
 We're the people responsible for all that meta stuff!
 And at this level, it's important.
 Once we finish creating our first draft of a shared mental model of what we're doing, our **Business Abstract** stuff, we're going to need to move immediately over to the **Meta Abstract** stuff.
-Working in those two areas is going to be critical for everybody else to do thier job.
+Working in those two areas is going to be critical for everybody else to do their job.

 So how about structure?
 What's our **Business Abstract Structure** list look like?
 Our target system has: